thatnoobles/catbot-comms-test/README.md

 **Data length (bits 4-7):** Represents the length of the **Data** section, in bytes.
 The Pi doesn't know how large a response packet might be, so it uses this section as a reference for that.
 I2C does not have a hard limit to how much data can be sent at once, but for compactness I've made this section 4 bits (for a maximum of 15 bytes of actual data).

 **Data:** Contains the actual information that the Arduino is sending to the Pi.

+## Threading test

+> (see _thread\_test_ directory)

+I've added a small, simple test that demonstrates a multithreaded approach on the Python side.
+The main thread updates a constantly-changing value received from the Arduino, and a second thread is created to print that value after pressing Enter.
+In reality, this second thread would be used to perform necessary operations on the received value.

+This method seems to work okay with the timings I'm using currently.
+However, making the delay shorter between I2C reads increases the chance of Python throwing `OSError: [Errno 121] Remote I/O error`.
+It might take some trial-and-error to get the timings between the Pi and Arduino right - short enough where data flows as quickly as we need it to, but long enough where this error doesn't come up.

 ## Further reading